ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

       capability of this resource in the IRD;
     - The entity address is an invalid address in the entity domain.

-    A valid entity address is never an error, even if this Filtered Property Map resource does not define any properties for it.
+    A valid entity address is never an error, even if this filtered property map resource does not define any properties for it.

     If an entity address in `entities` in the request is invalid, the ALTO server MUST return an `E_INVALID_FIELD_VALUE` error defined in Section